Ways to Give

-Gifts of IRAs, 401(k)s, or other qualified plans are popular planned gifts because they require no “up front” cash.
+Gifts of IRAs, 401(k)s or 403(b)s, or other qualified plans are popular planned gifts because they require no “up front” cash.
 You simply designate School of American Ballet, Inc. as the beneficiary of all or a portion of your retirement plan.
 After your lifetime the residue of your plan passes to SAB tax-free.
 And, you can continue to take withdrawals during your lifetime and even change the beneficiary if your circumstances change.

 Please notify SAB if you have added the School as a beneficiary or contingent beneficiary to your retirement plan as notification is not automatic.

 - You can escape both income AND estate tax levied on the residue left in your retirement account by leaving it to SAB